ProtopiaTech/workshop-apim-en/apimanagement-4.md

 ![](Images/APIMResponseAbort.png)

-#### Send message to Microsoft Teams channel
+#### Send a message to Microsoft Teams channel

-Alternatively use Slack
+> It can also be done with Slack

-This example shows 'Send one way request' ... sends a request to the specified URL without waiting for a response.
-Another option is to Send request and Wait.
-Complex in flight processing logic is better handled by using Logic Apps.
+This example shows 'Send one-way request' ... sends a request to the specified URL without waiting for a response.
+Another option is to [Send request] and Wait.
+Complex in-flight processing logic is better handled by using Logic Apps.

 For Microsoft Teams